biishtsanjay/speedy_editor/README.md

 This web application is deployed on [Vercel](https://speedy-editor.vercel.app/) 🚀. https://speedy-editor.vercel.app/

 ## About
-This app is built using the latest versions of Next.js, DaisyUI (a TailwindCSS wrapper), and a few other libraries for its proper functioning.
+This app is built using the latest versions of : Next.js, DaisyUI (a plugin for Tailwind CSS), and a few other libraries for its proper functioning.

 It's a Single Page Application (SPA) that leverages Next.js's built-in features such as file-based routing, hot module replacement, enhanced image rendering, etc.